 Like a frozen butterfly

-It’s a stunning sight: Gloriosa combines a delicate fresh green stem with elegant chartreuse yellow stamens.
+It’s a stunning sight: Gloriosa combines a delicate fresh green stem with elegant chartreuse yellow stamens that dance at the bottom (!).
 Above that grow six undulating flaming petals which open out for you like a frozen butterfly during the flowering.
 In other words, design by nature when nature was having a particularly good day.
 There are two types: short with a bare stem, and a bit taller with leaves and branches.
 Beautiful in bouquets, but equally lovely in small vases and tumblers scattered around your home.

 The Gloriosa is a botanical oddball: a tuber that develops into a spectacular climber.
 It pulls itself up with small loops at the tips of the leaves, which constantly scramble upwards like hands on a ladder.
 That’s why the Gloriosa's flowers represent ambition and success: the ideal gift for someone starting a new job or experiencing a new beginning in some other way.